loriswit/rlocm/readme.txt

   -- Beta 1.0.1 - 28th April 2014 --
 -Fixed a bug which made the user unable to install the training room if a window was named "Rayman Legends" (even if the game wasn't running).
 -Fixed a similar bug which allowed the user to locate the seed even if the game wasn't running.

    -- Beta 1.0 - 25th April 2014 --
 This is the first public release of this program.

 ******* USAGE ********
-To start editing the current challenge's properties, launch seed_manager.exe (admin rights are maybe needed).
+To start editing the current challenge's rules, launch rlocm.exe (admin rights are maybe needed).
-You have 4 hotkeys you can use:
-	Press the 'C' key to load the current challenge properties (more informations below).
-	Press the 'T' key to install the training room mod (more informations below).
-	Press the 'D' key to install the mod for the Dojo (used in the tournament).
-	Press the 'H' key to open this file.
-	Press the 'Q' key to exit the program.

-******* CHALLENGE PROPERTIES ********
-Before pressing the 'C' key, follow these steps:
+Before doing anythig, please follow these steps:
-- Be sure that the training room mod is installed! (more informations below)
+- Be sure that the training room is installed! (more informations below)
-- Start Rayman® Legends and go into a challenge in the training room.
+- Start Rayman® Legends and go into a challenge of your choice in the training room.
 - Wait until the countdown ("3, 2, 1, GO!") is finished.
-- Pause the game, return on Seed Manager and NOW press the 'C' key.
+- Pause the game and return on RLOCM.

-The program is going to ask you if the running challenge is in the Dojo or not.
-Answer by pressing 'Y' (for yes) or 'N' (for no).
-(Note: that's because we have not been able to find all the properties of the dojo in the RAM yet.)
+Now you're ready to load the current challenges rules by pressing the "Load challenge" (Ctrl+L) button.
+This process may take several seconds.

+******* CHALLENGE RULES ********
-Now the program is going to look for the current challenge's properties in the game's memory (level, event, goal, difficulty and seed).
-If it succeeds, the program will open a new menu with new options.
+The program is going to look for the current challenge's rules in the game's memory (level, event, goal, score limit, difficulty and seed).
+If it succeeds, you'll be able to edit these values.
-You have now 5 hotkeys you can use:
-	Press the 'S' key to start changing the seed (more informations below).
-	Press the 'G' key to start changing the goal (more informations below).
-	Press the 'L' key to start changing the time limit (more informations below).
-	Press the 'B' key to go back to the main menu.
-	Press the 'H' key to open this file.
-	Press the 'Q' key to exit the program.

-Note: Before going in another challenge, press the 'B' key when you leave the challenge in the game.
+The "Seed" input field is the seed of the current challenge.
+This number will define the layout of the challenge.
+The "Goal" input field is the goal to reach in the challenge.
+It can be an amount of meters or lums.
+The "Score limit" input field is the limit we have to reach (or to not exceed) so that the score is valid.
+It can be an amount of seconds or meters.

+To apply the changes, simply press the "Apply change button" (Ctrl+A).
+Wait until the program says "Changes saved!".
+The program also tells you if you have to restart the challenge.
+Now go back on Rayman® Legends (and restart the challenge if needed) and play with your new rules!
+NOTE: You can reset the changes from the last time you applied the modificaitons with the "Reset" button.

+IMPORTANT: If you leave the challenge in-game, don't apply changes anymore!
+This could corrupt the game's memory.
+If you enter another challenge, you'll have to press the "Load challenge" button again!

+You can save your rules with a name with "File" > "Save rules..".
+The rules are separated for each challenge/event/difficulty.
+To open the rules again, go in the same challenge/event/difficulty and use "File" > "Open rules...".
+NOTE: You can also copy your current rules with "Challenge" > "Copy current rules" (Ctrl+C).
+You can paste it in RLOCM with "Paste rules" (Ctrl+V) or anywhere else to share your rules with your friends.

 ******* CHANGING THE SEED ********
-After pressing the 'S' key, the program will ask you to input the new seed that will replace the one currently in use.
+Input a new seed in the "Seed" input field, which will replace the one currently in use.
 A seed is composed of 8 hexadecimal digits (from 0 to F).
 Example of seeds: 7C 2E 33 A6, or F9 6C 53 9D, ...
-Press the 'Enter' key to apply the changes.
-Wait until the program says "Seed has been changed successfully!".
-Then go back on Rayman® Legends and restart the challenge.
-You should now be playing in the same challenge type, but with a different layout.
+You can press the "Random seed" button to let the program choose a seed for you.

 (Note: you can find some of the seeds of the old challenges from the past here: http://goo.gl/Zspo6M )
-TIP: If you want to paste a seed you have copied, right-click on the window then click 'Paste'.

 ******* CHANGING THE GOAL ********
-After pressing the 'G' key, the program will ask you to input the new goal (meters or lums) that will replace the one currently in use.
+Input a new goal in the "Goal" input field, which will replace the one currently in use.
 The goal is a floating point value.
 Example of goals: 500, 32.25, 60500, ...
-Press the 'Enter' key to apply the changes.
-Wait until the program says "Goal has been changed successfully!".
-The modifications are made immediately.
-When you'll go back on Rayman® Legends, you won't need to restart the challenge.
+It can be either an amount of meters or lums.

-******* CHANGING THE TIME LIMIT ********
+******* CHANGING THE SCORE LIMIT ********
-After pressing the 'L' key, the program will ask you to input the new time limit (in seconds) that will replace the one currently in use.
+Input a new goal in the "Score limit" input field, which will replace the one currently in use.
-The time limit is a floating point value.
-Example of time limits: 120, 21.45, 3400, ...
+The score limit is a floating point value.
+Example of limits: 120, 21.45, 3400, ...
-Press the 'Enter' key to apply the changes.
-Wait until the program says "Time limit has been changed successfully!".
-The modifications are made immediately.
-When you'll go back on Rayman® Legends, you won't need to restart the challenge.
+It can be either an amount of seconds or meters.

 ******* THE TRAINING ROOM ********
 The training room is a room which is unaccessable in the game normally.
 It was a room that was likely used by the developers to test the challenges.